 Safety ratings can look intimidating, but you don’t need to memorize standards to shop smart.
 Use them as quick filters.

-• EH (Electrical Hazard): Designed to reduce exposure to electrical risks in specific workplaces.
+EH (Electrical Hazard): Designed to cut exposure to electrical risks in specific workplaces.

-For U.S. workplace framing around protective footwear, OSHA’s PPE overview is a solid starting point.
+For U.S. workplace framing around protective footwear, OSHA’s PPE overview is a solid starting point (review the latest page version on OSHA.gov before publishing).

 5. Materials that keep steel-toe sneakers comfortable